panthap2/updated-headline-generation/README.md

 }
 ```

-Note that the `id` field is formatted using the following structure:
+Note that the `id` field is formatted as:

 ```
 [DB SOURCE]_[ARTICLE ID]:[OLD HEADLINE VERSION INDEX]-[NEW HEADLINE VERSION INDEX]-[OLD BODY VERSION INDEX]-[NEW BODY VERSION INDEX]:[PAIR INDEX]